 The award winning St Fechin's Trail is a 3k looped walk that brings visitors through thousands of years of early Christian Heritage.
 The handsome ruins of a Norman Monastery stand on the site that once held one of

-Find out what other visitors had to say about Fore.
+Find out what other people had to say after their visit.

 There is a lovely 3.5km walk from the abbey ruins, taking you past woodland and fields and which brings you back to the village.

 Treat yourself to a slice of homemade apple pie and a cup of tea in the coffee shop after your walk.

 Lovely pint of Guinness to be had in the Seven Wonders Bar.
 Called in after a Ghost Walk at Halloween.
 Very cosy and friendly little place.